syncfusion-content/blazor-docs/blazor/drop-down-menu/how-to/change-animation-settings.md

 # Change animation settings in Blazor Dropdown Menu Component

-To change the animation of the DropDownButton, [`AnimationSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SplitButtons.SfDropDownButton.html#Syncfusion_Blazor_SplitButtons_SfDropDownButton_AnimationSettings) property is used.
+To change the animation of the DropDownButton, [`AnimationSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SplitButtons.SfDropDownButton.html#Syncfusion_.Blazor.SplitButtons.DropDownMenuAnimationSettings.html)  property is used to customize the animation of the DropDownButton popup.
 The supported effects for DropDownButton are,

 | Effect | Functionality |
 | ------------ | ----------------------- |